|22nd December |

 26 July 2007, 22:00 and 29 August 2007, 23:00

 House of Fun is a free-to-air unencrypted babe channel.
 Viewers are invited to contact on-screen presenters (“babes”) via premium rate

 services.
 The female presenters dress provocatively and encourage viewers to contact them.

 Ofcom received two complaints that the channel broadcast material that featured explicit images in particular apparent female masturbation.

-two presenters licking another presenter’s breasts while they had their hands inside the first presenter’s underwear, appearing to masturbate her
+- two presenters licking another presenter’s breasts while they had their hands inside the first presenter’s underwear, appearing to masturbate

+presenters”.
 The broadcaster stated that suggestion, innuendo, titillation were all part of the presenters’ performances.
 It stated that from a purely visual point of view, a pixelated image is a pixelated image and an overexcited viewer may

 Ofcom therefore found that Rules 1.24, 2.1 and 2.3 of the Code were breached.